dmx-systems/dmx-documentation/docs/user.rst

 It contains your complete knowledge graph made up of topics and associations.
 (Note that it also contains topic *types* and association *types* which are not visualized here for clarity.)

-In the upper half there are two different working contexts respectively topicmaps.
+In the upper half there are two different working contexts respectively Topicmaps.
-On each of them there is a selection of topics and associations revealed depending on what the topicmap is about.
+On each of them there is a selection of topics and associations revealed depending on what the Topicmap is about.
-There can be much more content in the database than what you actually display but everything that is visible in topicmaps is stored in the database.
+There can be much more content in the database than what you actually display but everything that is visible in Topicmaps is stored in the database.

 .. figure:: _static/illustration-database-topicmaps.png
     :alt: Illustration of DMX topicmaps each with a set of data revealed from the same underlying database.

 .. _user-working-with-topicmaps:

-Working with topicmaps
+Working with Topicmaps
 ======================

 .. _user-creating-a-topicmap:

-Creating a topicmap
+Creating a Topicmap
 -------------------

-To document a meeting, prepare for an interview or to do some research you can create a topicmap.
+To document a meeting, prepare for an interview or to do some research you can create a Topicmap.
-To create a new topicmap got to the Workspace it shall be assigned to.
+To create a new Topicmap got to the Workspace it shall be assigned to.
 Open the :ref:`search/create dialog <user-the-search-create-dialog>` (right click).
-Enter the name of the new topicmap, select *Topicmap* from the "Create" menu and confirm with "Create".
+Enter the name of the new Topicmap, select *Topicmap* from the "Create" menu and confirm with "Create".

 .. image:: _static/create-topic-map.png

-For topicmaps, the creation dialog has an additional drop-down menu.
+For Topicmaps, the creation dialog has an additional drop-down menu.
-If you have the :ref:`Geomaps <user-geodata>` plugin installed, you can choose between a regular topicmap and a Geomap here.
+If you have the :ref:`Geomaps <user-geodata>` plugin installed, you can choose between a regular Topicmap and a Geomap here.
 Without the plugin, you don't have to choose anything here.

-Once created, the new topicmap is opened.
+Once created, the new Topicmap is opened.
-You can see its name in the :ref:`Topicmap Selector<user-the-topic-map-selector>` and use it to switch between topicmaps.
+You can see its name in the :ref:`Topicmap Selector<user-the-topic-map-selector>` and use it to switch between Topicmaps.

 .. _user-renaming-a-topicmap:

-Renaming a topicmap
+Renaming a Topicmap
 -------------------

-You can rename a topicmap by clicking the "i" button next to the :ref:`Topicmap Selector<user-the-topic-map-selector>`.
+You can rename a Topicmap by clicking the "i" button next to the :ref:`Topicmap Selector<user-the-topic-map-selector>`.

 .. image:: _static/rename-topicmap1.png

-The "i" button reveals the topicmap topic itself on the topicmap.
+The "i" button reveals the Topicmap topic itself on the Topicmap.
 Long-click onto it and select "Edit" from the context menu.

 .. image:: _static/rename-topicmap2.png